thecryptoneer/pixelsweeper-blog/docs/_posts/project-summary-pixelsweeper.md

 The BNB raised through public mint will be allocated as follows:

-* 90% used to sweep the PancakeSquad floor
+* 90% used to sweep the Pancake Squad floor
 * 5% of the BNB raised will be used to sweep the floor of other collections as voted on by PixelSweeper holders
 * 5% of the funds will be designated for the team.

 ## PixelSweeper Voting

-Aside from sweeping the PancakeSquad floor, PixelSweeper holders will get to vote on which other BNB Chain projects we sweep.
+Aside from sweeping the Pancake Squad floor, PixelSweeper holders will get to vote on which other BNB Chain projects we sweep.

 Eventually, PixelSweeper holders will also have an opportunity to vote on which NFTs will be purchased to be added to the primary PixelSweeper Staker & Player Pots